omega8cc/boa/docs/ABUSE-GUARD.md

-The bad-status ratio is the false-positive keystone: a real popular-browser UA shared by many legitimate IPs is ~all `200`/`304`, so it never crosses the 80 % gate — which is why the IP threshold can sit far below Detector 2's without re-introducing the am095/kwestiasmaku over-ban.
+The bad-status ratio is the false-positive keystone: a real popular-browser UA shared by many legitimate IPs is ~all `200`/`304`, so it never crosses the 80 % gate — which is why the IP threshold can sit far below Detector 2's without re-introducing the observed popular-browser over-ban.
 When a fleet is declared, only IPs that **themselves** sent at least `_NGINX_UA_BURST_IP_MIN_BAD` (default **3**) bad probes under that UA are blocked; a real visitor sharing the UA sent `200`s (zero bad) and is never caught.
 UAs of 10 characters or fewer are ignored.
 The ban reuses the same whitelist / logged-in / local-IP / already-banned